 The site- and task-specific health and safety plan (HASP) will be updated prior to field work.
-SGI and subcontractor personnel will be required to familiarize themselves with the HASP, sign the HASP prior to working on site, and adhere to the provisions of the HASP during all aspects of field work.
+SGI and subcontractor personnel will be required to familiarize themselves with the HASP, sign the

+HASP prior to working on site, and adhere to the provisions of the HASP during all aspects of field work.
 The HASP identifies the specific chemical compounds known to exist in the subsurface at the site.
 In addition, the HASP presents the chemical properties of the identified and typical compounds and identifies task-specific health and safety risks.

 Prior to the initiation of field activities, monitoring well installation permits will be obtained from the Los Angeles County Department of Health Services.
 Additionally, the proposed drilling locations will be pre-marked at the Site.
-Underground Service Alert (USA) will be notified to identify any potential subsurface utilities.
-As an added precaution to ensure that no underground utility is disturbed, each drilling location will be cleared manually using a hand auger and/or posthole digger to a minimum of 5 feet below ground surface (bgs).
+Underground Service Alert (USA) will be notified to identify any potential subsurface utilities, and the drilling locations will be cleared of subsurface utilities and structures using geophysical survey methods.
+As an added precaution to ensure that no underground utility is disturbed, each drilling location will be cleared manually using a hand auger and/or posthole digger to a minimum of 5 feet bgs).